 - Try arousing the baby when he/she is in a light sleep.
 Look for rapid eye movements under the eyelids, arm or leg movements, sucking movements or changes in facial expressions.

-- Dim the lights, if bright, to make the baby close his/her eyes.
+- Dim the lights, if bright, to make the baby open his/her eyes.